 He wasn't involved.

-I think early on, long before I announced he may have done a little consulting work or something, but he was not involved when I ran for president.
+I think early on, long before I announced, he may have done a little consulting work or something, but he was not involved when I ran for president.

 And he's a person who, again, he knows a lot of people having to do with politics.

-His whole life is politics, that's what he is.
+His whole life is politics.

-She was a anti-Trump activist.
+She was an anti-Trump activist.

 Can you imagine this?